 Prior to July 1, 2022, DEQ's Guidance Memo No. 15-2005 was used to identify appropriate means and methods for achieving the required reductions computed in Section 3.6 for the Phase II Chesapeake Bay TMDL Action Plan.
-The means and methods are described in the following subsections and will be incorporated into the Brightpoint MS4 Program Plan for implementation, addressing the following 2013 - 2018 MS4 General Permit special condition:
+The means and methods are described in the following subsections and were incorporated into the Brightpoint MS4 Program Plan for implementation.